mterhar/libhoneyreceiver/README.md

 2. A path element exists: `/events/{dataset_name}` which is analogous to `service.name` resource attribute in OTLP
 3. A messagepack or json encoded body

-There is no support for span links, span events, metrics, or logs at this point.
+There is no support for metrics, or logs at this point.

-If span links and span events are flowing through this back into Honeycomb, they'll look like they always do in Honeycomb.
-It doesn't currently reattach span links or events in to the span's child arrays.
+Span events and links need to be in the same batch as the span they attach to.

 ## Getting Started